DanIsraelMalta/BiDirectional-Map/README.md

 BiMap is a fixed-size bi-directional flat map.
+It is designed purely for the purpose of key/value searching, so once it is created - it can not be modified.
+However, since it is used only for searching - it is quite fast...

 Complexity Remarks:
 * complexity for searching a value by a key: O(log(i)), where i is the position of the key in the map.